maxim5/code-inspector/README.md

 ```

 Clearly, not all languages can be distinguished within a short snippet, see for example **C** and **C++**, that's why
 the model outputs a probability distribution.
+The larger the snippet, the more confident the model is.

 License
 -------